Best Free Chart Makers in 2026: Top 7 Tools Compared

 Cons

-• Free tier very limited (only 50 charts, watermark)
+• Free tier very limited: Only 50 charts total, watermark

 Which Tool Should You Choose?